 We have a duty to ensure you carry out your legal responsibility of making sure your child attends school.
-Missing Education and Child Employment Services investigate issues around lack of attendance and may visit a pupil’s home if they are absent from school without authorisation.
+The Missing Education and Child Employment Service investigate issues around lack of attendance and may visit a pupil’s home if they are absent from school without authorisation.

-Penalty notices can be issued by the Missing Education and Child Employment Services in accordance with the code of conduct
+Penalty notices can be issued by the Missing Education and Child Employment Service in

 - Truancy/unauthorised absence

 - Pupil identified during a school attendance and exclusion sweep